iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gra10.png" class="img-fluid" %}

 This would be the usual minima found by GD.
 Here we have much more neurons than there are existing patterns (while this is unlikely, many neurons do end up in the same pattern in practice).
-However we can merge (simply adding neuron together to get a new one) neurons in the same pattern without changing the output nor the loss (regularization might change).
+However, we can merge (simply summing neurons together to get a new one) neurons in the same pattern without changing the output nor the loss (regularization might change).
 This generalize and is at the core of the proof.

 ### Activation Patterns

-The equivalence proof is heavily based on ReLU, specifically that a ReLU unit divides the input space in two regions: one where it will output zero, and the other where it is the identity.
+The equivalence proof is heavily based on ReLU, specifically that a ReLU unit divides the input space into two regions: one where it will output zero, and the other where it is the identity.
 If you consider a finite set of samples and a single ReLU, it will activate and deactivate some samples: this is called an activation pattern.
 A diagonal matrix $$\pmb{D}_i \in \{0,1\}^{n \times n}$$ describes one activation pattern.
 There is a finite amount of such possible patterns, exponential in the dimension of the data.

 __Two-Dimensional Data.__

-In the previous part we considered data to be one-dimensional, in this case there is only two possible activation patterns.
+In the previous part, we considered data to be one-dimensional, in this case, there are only two possible activation patterns.
 Let's now consider two-dimensional data.
-To do so in the simplest way possible, we will consider regular one-dimensional data, and a dimension filled with $$1$$.
+To do so in the simplest way possible, we will consider regular one-dimensional data and a dimension filled with $$1$$s.
 This will effectively give the neural network a _bias_ to use (since we only have one layer) without modifying the formulas.

 On the __left__ we plot the output of one ReLU unit, on the __right__ we plot the two regions divided by the neuron's activation line $$\{ \pmb{a} \in \RR^2 : \pmb{w}^\top \pmb{a} = 0\}$$.
 The effect of the ReLU is 0 on $$\pmb{x_1}$$ and 1  $$\pmb{x_2}$$.
 The activation pattern is therefore $$\pmb{D}_1=\left(\begin{smallmatrix} \czero & 0 \\ 0 & \cone \end{smallmatrix}\right)$$.